The effective strength of selection in random environment: Scaling limit processes

 We have now all the elements to prove the convergence of the 0-allele frequency process in the Wright-Fisher graph to the solution $X=(X(t):t\geq 0)$ of \eqref{eq:SDEX}.
 For clarity, we will first focus on the case of pure \emph{rare} selection, i.e.\ with $w=0$.
+In the pre-limit model, the parameters $\mu,c$ and the random environment process $\bar Y$ will now be indexed by the corresponding population size $N$: $\mu_N, c_N, \bar Y^N$.
 We will choose an \emph{iid}\ environment with a distribution $\mu_N$ assigning a large weight on the event of \emph{no selection} (hence we have rare selection) but such that, when selection occurs, its strength does not scale with $N$.
+Recall that we consider annealed results, here, i.e. not conditional on the environment, but rather averaged over it.